Introduction

 lurk-user> !(prove-protocol simple-protocol "protocol-proof" 3)

-Proof key: "299be6acd05ee9cc8e3687cb85b3b3cf32acf62f4be3c46995156136597966"
+Proof key: "56b674aa77c68bdc916a01c122da092f7a5fdc9fd0b13646382f80bebcbe99"

-Protocol proof saved at protocol-proof
+Protocol proof saved on file `protocol-proof`

 Let's inspect the (cached) proof we've just created.

-lurk-user> !(inspect "299be6acd05ee9cc8e3687cb85b3b3cf32acf62f4be3c46995156136597966")
+lurk-user> !(inspect "56b674aa77c68bdc916a01c122da092f7a5fdc9fd0b13646382f80bebcbe99")

 Expr: (= 3 3)